Evolving-AI-Lab/synthesizing/README.md

 ### Downloading models
 You will need to download a few models:
 * The image generation network (Upconvolutional network) from [3].
-You can download directly on their [website](https://github.com/anguyen8/upconv_release) or using the script provided `cd nets/upconv && ./download.sh`
+You can download directly on their [website](https://github.com/anguyen8/upconv_release) or using the script provided `cd nets/upconv/fc6 && ./download.sh`
 * A DNN to visualize (e.g. from Caffe software package or Caffe Model zoo).
-The examples below use two models:
+The below provided examples use two models:
   * BVLC reference [CaffeNet model](https://github.com/BVLC/caffe/tree/master/models/bvlc_reference_caffenet)
-    * `cd nets/caffenet && ./download_caffenet.sh`
+    * `cd nets/caffenet && ./download.sh`
   * AlexNet DNN trained on MIT Places CNN
+    * `cd nets/placesCNN && ./download.sh`

 ## Usage
 The main algorithm is in [act_max.py](act_max.py), which is a standalone Python script; you can pass various command-line arguments to run different experiments.
 Basically, to synthesize a preferred input for a target neuron *h* (e.g. the “candle” class output neuron), we optimize the hidden code input (red) of a [deep image generator network](https://arxiv.org/abs/1602.02644) to produce an image that highly activates *h*.